-Sarah says that, “From that place of inner work, you can heal your entire relationship.”
+Sarah says that “From that place of inner work, you can heal your entire relationship.”

 What to Do When You Make a Parenting Mistake

-While it’s ideal for moms and dads to never yell or say something we regret, we all make mistakes.
+While it’s ideal for moms and dads never to yell or say something we regret, we all make mistakes.

 As parents, we have moments when we lose our cool.
 Watch this parenting video so that you know what to do when that happens.

 One example Sarah shares in our interview is a common problem.
 It’s the conundrum of, “How do I get my kid to do this thing?”

 Parents often say, “I’ve told him five times, I’ve told him 10 times, I’ve told him a million times go brush his teeth.”